Dnieper Flotilla: Awards and monuments

 The Dnieper Flotilla was awarded the Order of the Red Banner in 1944 and, as a unit citation, the Order of Ushakov First Class in 1945.
 Some subunits of the flotilla were also awarded the Order of the Red Banner or were awarded Guards status or given honorary titles memorializing battles (Pinsk, Bobruisk, Luninets, Berlin).
 Three thousand soldiers and sailors of the flotilla were awarded orders and medals of the state, twenty of these being Hero of the Soviet Union, including one awarded to Alexander Firsov.

 In Pinsk a memorial to the flotilla (a BK boat) was erected and a museum was created (closed in the early 1990s).
 A street in Pinsk was named Dnieper Flotilla Street.
 BK boats have also been installed as memorials in Kiev, in Mariupol in Ukraine, in Blagoveshchensk in Russia, and in Khabarovsk in the far east where Armored Gunboat Number 302 from the Dnieper Flotilla is preserved as a sailor's memorial on Pacific Street.

+The Dnieper Flotilla during the Russo-Ukrainian War

+The Naval Forces of the Armed Forces of Ukraine reestablished the Ukrainian Dnieper flotilla in 2022.
+The first division of river boats was created in March and has assumed service in the north of the country.
+In the future, a flotilla of river boats will operate on the whole Dnieper and will consist of several divisions, which will be deployed in different cities.